Polo & the Pampas: The ‘Sport of Kings’ in Argentina

 A polo match at Palermo's Campo de Polo

-Polo is played on a 300X160 yard field, an expanse that equals the size of five soccer fields.
+Polo is played on a 300X160-yard field, an expanse that equals the size of five soccer fields.

 Two teams of four players mounted on horses gallop up and down the field during seven-minute chukkers (periods) trying to hit the ball with a mallet to get the ball down the field and between the opponent’s goal posts.

-Once a player has a control of the ball, opponents cannot cross the ‘line of play’ although they can push players off course with a ‘ride-off’ or hook the opponent’s mallet as a form of defense.
+Once a player has control of the ball, opponents cannot cross the ‘line of play’ although they can push players off course with a ‘ride-off’ or hook the opponent’s mallet as a form of defense.

 The matches are overseen by a standing referee at midfield and two umpires, who are also on horseback.

-A bell rings at the end of each chukker and continues until there is a goal, foul, out of play ball or a second bell which ends play at 30 seconds, whichever comes first.
+A bell rings at the end of each chukker and continues until there is a goal, foul, out-of-play ball or a second bell which ends play at 30 seconds, whichever comes first.

 During the Argentine Open and other top tournaments players are able to switch out ponies during play as well.